 I love interviewing, filming, editing + showing my movies to people!

 A woman in my 40s, I’m learning filmmaking by making films and through Charlotte Film School, which I created in the spring of 2017 to connect us newbie filmmakers with local experts who are generous enough to teach us the craft.

-I’m currently working on my 5th movie.
+I just recently (March, 2018) completed my 5th movie.
 Special thanks to National Catholic Women’s Week which has provided me with three grants of $1000 (2016,2017,2018) which covered has most of the travel and material expenses of these five projects!

 Grateful to my partners.
 Although I film and edit on my own, I rely on talented people to make these movies what they are.
 Special thanks to Musican-composer Scott McLaughlin of Charlotte, NC who has worked his magic on the past two movies.
 And to Bryan Holt, a Charlotte, NC based composer and Ian Scott Holmes, a Scotland based composer who have created evocative, original scores to compliment 300 Years of Good and Energy of Nuns, respectively.
 Michael Quigley of Charlotte, NC has done a phenomenal job with Audio Post Production work on A Life of Prayer.